shirleywbi/CS330/tbd.md

 **Note**: To be consistent with distances, `NearestNeighbours` uses $1 - cosine_similarity$ so smaller values mean more similar.

+#### Distances with sparse data

+Depending on distance metric, we can get different nearest neighbours.

+_**Product Recommendation**_
+For the case of product recommendation, it may be better to use cosine similarity because it might be better to recommend more popular items in general.
+In terms of euclidean distance, because there are a lot of zeros in the dataset, there are arrows in multiple directions.
+A big more-popular arrow will probably have a larger euclidean distance compared to a small less-popular arrow.
+In contrast, looking angles doesn't do that.

+- Not an issue if scaled but cannot scale because it is a sparse matrix.

 ### Sparse Matrices

 Sparse matrices are matrices that only store nonzero elements.
 Although there is a bit of overhead to store the locations, if the fraction of nonzero is small, it's a win.